 Q: How should I wear my hair to auditions?

-A: We are proud to be sponsored by Spalon Montage Salon and Spas.
+A: We are proud to be sponsored by Spalon Montage.
 You might consider making an appointment for a consultation with one of their trained experts before auditions.
 They can make suggestions on how to style and wear your hair and/or make-up.
 Their staff helps to make the MVC beautiful!
 Spalon has locations around the metro area to serve you.
-Search online for the one closest to you at www.spalon.com Basically, we are looking for a hair style that is complimentary, has NFL glamour and can “dance” well.
-Remember, if selected to the team, we will work to “establish your look” with the professionals!
+Search online for the one closest to you at www.spalon.com.
+We are looking for a hair style that is complimentary, has NFL glamour and can “dance” well.
+If selected to the team, we will work to “establish your look” with the professionals!

 Q: How should I wear my make-up for auditions?

-A: Color Science Mineral Cosmetics are our choice for make-up!
-These products stay on flawlessly, even when you start to sweat!
+A: Color Science Mineral Cosmetics is our choice for make-up.
+These products stay on flawlessly, even when you start to sweat.
 The colors are beautiful and great for your skin.
 You can find these products online, at Expressions MD and at other fine retailers.
 Visit www.expressionsmd.com to get more details.
 The main thing is to wear your make-up in a manner that is flattering to your natural features, makes you feel confident and will stay in place for the long day at Open Auditions.
-More suggestions will be offered at our Tryout Workshop.
+More tips will be offered at our Prep Classes.

 Q: Are there any beauty “secrets” I should know about?

 A: We visit Expressions MD Medical Spa throughout the season for products and services that help keep the team looking amazing.
-They offer everything from micro-dermabrasion facials to laser peels and chemical peels to facials and waxing.
+They offer everything from micro-dermabrasion facials, laser peels, chemical peels, facials and waxing.
 They carry only the best in skin care products.
 They also are offering the most advanced options in other medical spa treatments.
-Visit their website at www.expressionsmd.com or make an appointment today.
+Visit their website at www.expressionsmd.com or call to make an appointment.
 Make-up and a smile always look best on a face with great skin!

 Q: Who do the team members use to get their healthy glow?

-A: Palm Beach Tan is our preferred provider for all of our tanning needs.
+A: Palm Beach Tan is our preferred partner for all of our tanning needs.
 Offering the latest and greatest in spray tan options and equipment for tanning beds.
-Chose your level of spray tan, the type of tanning that works best for your skin or allow one of their trained professionals to develop a plan for you.
-Visit www.palmbeachtan.com for the location closest to you.
+Choose your level of spray tan, the type of tanning that works best for your skin or allow one of their trained professionals to develop a plan for you.
+Visit www.palmbeachtan.com for locations.

 Q: Does my head shot turned in at Open Auditions need to meet any requirements?

-A: This photo need not be a professional photo....it is used for identifying applicants quickly for the judges during deliberations.
+A: This does not need to be a professional photo.
+It will be used for identifying applicants quickly for the judges during deliberations.
 You can make a professional photo shoot appointment if that will make you feel most confident to turn in your best image.
-Our calendar photographer is Jen at Momento Images .
-The goal of the photo should be that it looks like YOU now.... and is large enough that we can see you clearly.
+The goal of the photo should be that it looks like YOU now... and is large enough that we can see you clearly.
 Remember, you will not get this photo back.